AcylSilane/hydridic_blender/README.md

 ## Usage

 Currently, the addon supports the import of any chemical format supported by the Atomic Simulation Environment (XYZ, VASP, PDB, etc.) of both periodic and non-periodic varieties.
-Bonds are not currently calculated drawn, but this is something currently being worked on.
+Materials are automatically generated, and bonding is automatically calculated via ASE.

 Example structure, nicotine: